mozilla-lockbox/mozilla-lockbox.github.io/architecture/data-storage.md

 ![Lockbox Key Management](images/data-storage-key-management.png)

 - **Firefox Application-derived key (app prekey)**: This value is generated from a user's FxA credentials specifically for this application ("lockbox"), and is used as an input factor to generate other encryption keys and hashing salts.
-It is never persisted to permanent storage.
-The other values generated from this prekey are:
+The values derived from this prekey are:
-  - **Encryption Key (enc key)**: This value is used to encrypt the item encryption keystore(s).
-This key **MAY** be persisted to permanent storage if it can be secured against other users on that device (and ideally from other applications running as the same user).
+  - **Encryption Key (enc key)**: This value is used to encrypt the item encryption keystore(s)
   - **Hashing salt (salt key)**: This value is used as the salt when generating search hashes for user data.
-This key can be persisted to permanent storage, preferably secured from other users (and other applications running as the same user), but is not as critical as the encryption prekey.
 - **Item Key**: The item key is used to encrypt a specific Lockbox data item.
 Item keys are maintained with an item keystore, which is itself encrypted using the master encryption key and synchronized via Kinto.

 ### FxA-based Salt Derivations